amirongit/presentations/readme.txt

-slides can be user using "present" module, available on pypi.
+slides can be used using "present" module, available on pypi.